-This means that you broaden your base, including more words that lie outside your textbook and your course.
+This means that you broaden your base, including more words that lie outside your textbook and your course, but within your general range.
 This provides you with a more solid foundation which you can later use to learn more words and understand spoken and written Chinese with more ease.

 Suggestions and tips

 Of course, you shouldn’t just try to commit everything to memory by rote learning, you should use all the clever hacks I talk about in other articles.
-You use dictionaries to find commonly used words and to gain information about these words.
+You use a frequency list to find commonly used words and to gain information about these words.

 - Be careful, sometimes you just think you know what a character means because it’s so common, but in fact it means something completely different when it’s on its own.
 Check all characters carefully once.
 This will either allow you to find flaws in your knowledge, or, if no such flaws are found, it will increase your confidence.